AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>Composition.section(medications)</td>
                     <td>Composition.section(medications)</td>
                     <td rowspan="2">
-                        <p>This requirement states a PSML document shall contain one or more medicine items.</p>
+                        <p>This requirement mandates inclusion of one or more medicine items.
+This requirement is best enforced in a further profile.</p>
-                        <p>The profile mandates the inclusion of a medications list section but it allows for that section to be empty, or be a statement that the patient has no known current medications, or be a list of one ore more medicine items.</p>
+                        <p>In addition to a section with one or more medicine items the profile supports a section with a statement the patient has no known current medications, or a section containing an empty reason.</p>
-                        <p>This part of the requirement is best enforced in a conformance profile.</p>
                     </td>
                 </tr>
                 <tr>